ZurichNLP/monotonicity_loss/README.md

 - Shijie Wu, Ryan Cotterell, and Mans Hulden.
 2020.
 Applying the Transformer to Character-level Transduction.
 Computing Research Repository, arXiv:2005.10213
 - Min Zhang, Haizhou Li, Rafael E. Banchs, and A. Kumaran.
 2015.
 Whitepaper of NEWS 2015 Shared Task on Machine Transliteration.
 In: Proceedings of the Fifth Named Entity Workshop, pages 1-9, Beijing, China.
 ACL.
 - Wangchunshu  Zhou, Tao Ge, Furu Wei, Ming Zhou,and Ke Xu.
 2020.
 Scheduled  DropHead: A regularization method for transformer models.
 In: Findings of the Association for Computational Linguistics: EMNLP 2020, pages 1971–1980, Online.
 ACL.
-- Noëmi  Aepli  and  Simon  Clematide.
-2018.
-Parsing Approaches for Swiss German.
-In Proceedings of the 3rd Swiss Text Analytics Conference, Winterthur, Switzerland.